mcmire/dotfiles/README.md

 * `<` and `>` no longer lose drop the selection when indenting a selected block of text
 * `Q` lets you reformat paragraphs
-* `Y` provides an analog to `C` and `D`

 ## Making this your own

+### Prerequisites

 Want this configuration for yourself?
-Read on.

-### Prerequisites

-There are a few things you'll need before you can install the files here.
+There are a few things you'll need first.

 #### Neovim